 How to Define Your Business Model

+Defining your business model is important for your business plan.
 When management-types ask So what’s your business model?, they really want an answer to a much more direct and basic question: How do you plan to make money?
-Your business model is the key to your business plan and the formula for your success over the long term.

 What, exactly, will you sell?